Developer Guide

 Debugging Components

-To debug a Searcher / Document Processor / Component running in the container, set up a remote debugging configuration in the IDEA - IntelliJ example:
+To debug a Searcher / Document Processor / Component running in a self-hosted container, set up a remote debugging configuration in the IDEA - IntelliJ example:

 1. Run -> Edit Configurations...